This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Omega-3 fatty acids (EPA+DHA) reduce the prostaglandin-mediated inflammation that accelerates cartilage breakdown and causes joint swelling.
 The joint benefit is a downstream effect of omega-3s’ systemic anti-inflammatory action — the same mechanism that supports cardiovascular health.

-Boswellia serrata (AKBA extract) is a resin extract with specific 5-LOX inhibitory properties — it blocks a different inflammatory pathway than NSAIDs, making it complementary rather than redundant to other anti-inflammatory approaches.
-Studies show 100-200mg of AKBA extract reduces knee pain scores by 30-40% within 4-8 weeks in men with moderate joint discomfort.
+Boswellia serrata (AKBA extract) blocks a different inflammatory pathway than NSAIDs — the 5-LOX pathway — making it complementary rather than redundant to other anti-inflammatory approaches.
+Studies show standardized boswellia at 500mg daily reduces knee pain scores by 30-40% within 4-8 weeks in men with moderate joint discomfort.

 Glucosamine and chondroitin have more mixed evidence than their decades of marketing suggest.
 The large GAIT trial found they produced no statistically significant benefit over placebo in most patients.
-The exception: men with moderate-to-severe joint pain showed a meaningful response.
-For men with mild discomfort or who are using supplements preventively, the evidence is weak.
-For men with existing significant joint pain, they remain worth trying.
+The exception: men with moderate-to-severe joint pain showed a meaningful response at clinical doses.
+For men with mild discomfort, the evidence is weak.

 1. Momentous Collagen Peptides — Best Collagen (~$45/30 servings)